FerriteGiant/personal-site/content/projects/electronic-load.md

 <img src="/projects/electronic-load/power_plot_theoretical.svg" alt="Theoretical Power Dissapation" class="img-responsive"/>

-The IRFP450A MOSFET has a max Drain-Source voltage of 500 volts, a max power dissipation of 190 Watts, can handle up to 8.7 Amps at a case temperate of 100 degrees Celsius, and has a nice low drain-source on resistance of 0.4 Ohms.
+The IRFP450A MOSFET has a max drain-source voltage of 500 volts, a max power dissipation of 190 Watts, can handle up to 8.7 Amps at a case temperture of 100 degrees Celsius, and has a nice low drain-source on resistance of 0.4 Ohms.
 From figure 1 in the datasheet we can see that to obtain 5 Amps the minimum required gate-source voltage is 6 volts (and drain-source is 1.5 volts).
 Since at 5 amps the voltage drop across the sense resistor will be 5 volts, the opamp has to be able to output at least 11 volts and supply under test must be above 6.5 volts.
-Since the opamp I'm using isn't rail-to-rail, a Vcc of 12 volts should be a good choice.
-This is handy since my cooling fan is rated for 12 volts.
+Testing the opamp I'm using revealed that it can output up to Vcc-1.5V.
+Thus a Vcc of 12.5 volts is required.

 #### The Parts